mooreds/docs-1/get-started/quickstart.md

 Transposit is an API composition platform that brings the power of a relational database to the API ecosystem.

-In this quickstart guide, you'll use Transposit to build a custom Slack bot that provides a personalized experience with Google Calendar for your team.
+In this short guide, you'll use Transposit to build a custom Slack bot that provides a personalized experience with Google Calendar for your entire team.

 You can also [watch this in a short video](https://youtu.be/98yMQpSjQIc):